Optimizory/vrest-ng-cli/README.md

-# vrest-runner
+# vrest-ng-cli

 1. Executes test cases on command line, which are stored by [vREST Desktop](https://desktop.vrest.io).
-2. vrest-runner command can be used in any third party schedular like cron to schedule test cases.
+2. vrest-ng-cli command can be used in any third party schedular like cron to schedule test cases.
-3. vrest-runner command can be used in any continuous integration server like Jenkins, TeamCity, Azure Devops, CircleCI, TravisCI etc.
+3. vrest-ng-cli command can be used in any continuous integration server like Jenkins, TeamCity, Azure Devops, CircleCI, TravisCI etc.

 ### Download:
 | Version       | Linux        | Mac OS       | Windows      |